-First off, the name of my business entity, Signals and Noises, is half pun, half tip-of-the-hat to Claude Shannon and Warren Weaver's 1949 publication The Mathematical Theory of Communication, which essentially laid the groundwork for what is today commonly referred to as information theory, in which the terms 'signal' and 'noise' are central concepts.
-Simply put, signal refers to any message, regardless of medium: spoken dialog, music, telephony, internet stream, printed text, radio or television broadcast, photons from a distant galaxy, etc. Noise is anything that obscures that message: actual noise (e.g. static, or scratches on a phonograph record), transmission gaps and errors, interference, cancellation, echo, harmonic distortion, coffee stains, cloud cover, etc. The signal-to-noise ratio, a term familiar to all audiophiles (often abbreviated as SNR), is a measure of the fidelity of the received message to the original signal.
-James Gleick's The Information: A History, a Theory, a Flood (Pantheon 2011) is a very readable introduction to the theory and its significance.
+First off, the name of my web domain, Signals and Noises, is half pun, half tip-of-the-hat to Claude Shannon and Warren Weaver's 1949 publication The Mathematical Theory of Communication, which essentially laid the groundwork for what is today commonly referred to as information theory, in which the concepts of 'signal' and 'noise' play central roles.
+Simply put, the term 'signal' refers to any message, regardless of medium: spoken dialog, music, telephony, internet stream, text, images, radio or television broadcast, photons from a distant galaxy, etc. The term 'noise' includes anything that obscures that message: static, transmission gaps and errors, interference, cancellation, echo, harmonic distortion, scratches on a phonograph record, coffee stains, typos, torn paper, missing pages, cloud cover, etc. The signal-to-noise ratio (SNR), a term familiar to all audiophiles, is a measure of the fidelity of the received message to the original signal.
+Noise is intimately related to the universal concept of entropy; while signals often include redundancy as a form of error-correction, which is to say, of increasing the signal-to-noise ratio.
+For example, natural language (including writing) is highly redundant: yu cn rd ths sntnce evn f mst f th vwls r mssng.
+James Gleick's The Information: A History, a Theory, a Flood is a very readable introduction to information theory and its significance.